Semicolonstartingtexts/conversationhubstandards/standards.md

 Stack Gesture: Either the gesturing user, mentioned user, mentioned mapping, or mapping the user is in, or all mappings on the server if a provision is mentioned in or implied by the focused phrase of the most recent gesture, stacks on the focused phrase of the most recent focus gesture, apply gesture, either, within the past couple of seconds by touching the forefinger tip to the thumb tip

-Unstack Gesture:  Hold for a couple of seconds, or if performing the gesture an even number of times consecutively, after speaking or thinking a phrase started during the gesture while holding for at least a couple seconds, the thumb tip to middle fingertip to unstacked if stacked, without interacting with the phrase or the object, or user, the phrase is stacked on during the process beyond the act of unstacking the system speech, the system speech or system speech stacked on what’s focused by the focus gesture of the most recent focus, apply, or stack gesture made within the past couple of seconds in the safest, most harmless, most helpful order and way without implying the opposite, every even number of times the gesture is performed consecutively, the system speech focused is changed to match a representation of the intention at the time the gesture is done most recently and restacked as an intention which unstacks as the system speech focused by the gesture the next time the gesture is done consecutively
+Unstack Gesture:  Hold for a couple of seconds, or if performing the gesture an even number of times consecutively, after speaking or thinking a phrase started during the gesture while holding for at least a couple seconds, the thumb tip to middle fingertip to unstacked if stacked, without interacting with the phrase or the object, or user, the phrase is stacked on during the process beyond the act of unstacking the system speech, the system speech or system speech stacked on what’s focused by the focus gesture of the most recent focus, apply, or stack gesture made within the past couple of seconds in the safest, most harmless, most helpful order and way without implying the opposite, every even number of times the gesture is performed consecutively, the system speech focused is changed to match a representation of the intention at the time the gesture is done most recently and restacked as an intention on the gesturing user’s self and comments on relevant users which unstacks as the system speech focused by the gesture the next time the gesture is done consecutively

-Info Unstack Gesture: Hold for a couple of seconds, or if performing the gesture an even number of times consecutively, after speaking or thinking a phrase started during the gesture while holding for at least a couple seconds, the thumb tip to ring fingertip to unstack if stacked, without interacting with the phrase or object the phrase is stacked on during the process beyond the act of unstacking the system speech stacked which is the phrase by and on the user or the referenced user or stacked on the referenced object, the stacked system speech most recently referenced by the info pinky gesture’s answer or the system speech stacked on the referenced object, or user, relevant within the past couple of seconds in the safest, most harmless, most helpful order and way without implying the opposite, every even number of times the gesture is performed consecutively, the response is changed to match a representation of the intention at the time the gesture is done most recently and restacked as an intention on the gesturing user’s self which unstacks as the response’s referenced system speech next time the gesture is done consecutively
+Info Unstack Gesture: Hold for a couple of seconds, or if performing the gesture an even number of times consecutively, after speaking or thinking a phrase started during the gesture while holding for at least a couple seconds, the thumb tip to ring fingertip to unstack if stacked, without interacting with the phrase or object the phrase is stacked on during the process beyond the act of unstacking the system speech stacked which is the phrase by and on the user or the referenced user or stacked on the referenced object, the stacked system speech most recently referenced by the info pinky gesture’s answer or the system speech stacked on the referenced object, or user, relevant within the past couple of seconds in the safest, most harmless, most helpful order and way without implying the opposite, every even number of times the gesture is performed consecutively, the response is changed to match a representation of the intention at the time the gesture is done most recently and restacked as an intention on the gesturing user’s self and comments on relevant users which unstacks as the response’s referenced system speech next time the gesture is done consecutively

 Utility System Command Gestures